 In the post graduate patient safety and quality certificate program, you'll explore healthcare systems and processes that contribute to risk reduction, evidence-based practice, knowledge of the healthcare environment, leadership, accountability, professionalism and business skills.

 This course focuses on the knowledge, skills, attitudes needed to assure quality patient and family centered care provided through interdisciplinary collaborative care.
 Students will focus on strategies that contribute to building a culture of safety assuring accountability and reliability in care processes.
 Health policy issues, access to care, and cost issues are addressed including pay for performance, quality outcomes, and nurse sensitive outcomes, with a special focus on healthcare reforms focus on quality.

 This course examines the principles of measurement, analysis and models for performance improvement to promote continuous quality improvement.
 Design and data collection will be explored including sampling methodology, operational definitions, establishment of benchmarks, and data integrity and differentiating between structure, process and outcome measures.
 Topics for measurement and analysis examined include using statistics to describe data (e.g. mean, median, standard deviation); using statistical process control charts to identify trends and distinguish between common and special cause variation; using tools to evaluate a process or display data (e.g. fishbone, run charts, Pareto chart, control chart, etc.); and evaluating data to support decision-making.
 Students will also explore models for performance improvement including PDSA, Six Sigma and Lean.
-Students who successfully complete the course (B- or better, course work & projects) will receive 45 indirect practice hours).
+Nursing students who successfully complete the course with a B- or better will receive 45 indirect practice hours.